nicole-keefner/Benthic_Analysis/README.md

 Evaluating the effects of space and time on sponge and coral communities in the British Virgin Islands.html: File that is produced by knitting the Benthic_Analysis.Rmd.
 This is the output of the analysis in the form of an academic report.
 When this file is created, the folder with the same name is also produced.

-/Evaluating the effects of space and time on sponge and coral communities in the British Virgin Islands: Folder that contains a file ____.
-This folder is produced when the html file of the same name is produced.
+/Evaluating the effects of space and time on sponge and coral communities in the British Virgin Islands: Folder that contains a file MathJax.js.download.
+This folder is automatically produced when the html file of the same name is produced.